 Get a second opinion

 If you are injured, it is important to seek out a second opinion from a qualified medical professional.
 This will ensure that you are getting the best possible care for your injuries and can help to document the extent of the harm.
-It is also important to keep all of your medical records and bills so that you can provide them to your attorney.
+It is also important to keep all of your medical records and bills (or utilize the services of a medical record retrieval service) so that you can provide them to your attorney.
 This will help to build a case on your behalf.

 Don’t sign anything until you’ve talked to an attorney